oakestra/documentation/content/docs/contribute/git-hooks-guide.md

 ```

 2. **Install the git hooks scripts**:
-In Oakestra repo, there is a file called `.pre-commit-config.yaml` containing git hooks.
+In the Oakestra repo, there is a file called `.pre-commit-config.yaml` containing git hooks.
 They can be installed by running:
 ```sh
 pre-commit install --hook-type pre-push
 ```